cistrome/MIRA/docs/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MIRA has ready-to-use annotations for hg38 and mm10, but MIRA is flexible
 on the organism.
-The main annotations that one must provide are a:
+The main annotations that one must provide are:

-* fasta file of the genome
+* a fasta file of the genome
 * gene TSS locations
 * chromosome sizes